 HISTORY OF PASADENA HERITAGE

 Pasadena Heritage was founded in 1977 by a group of concerned citizens who saw historic resources being threatened and demolished at an alarming rate.
-The city had recently adopted its first historic preservation - or cultural heritage - ordinance, but community support was seen as essential..
-Over the past 37 years, Pasadena Heritage has grown from its first 200 members to more than 1400, and has become known for providing effective advocacy and outstanding educational programs.
-Thousands of residents and visitors come to Pasadena every year now to experience our historic city, attend architectural tours, celebrate on the Colorado Street Bridge, or immerse themselves in the Arts & Crafts Movement
+The city had recently adopted its first historic preservation – or cultural heritage – ordinance, but community support was seen as essential..
+Over the past 40 years, Pasadena Heritage has grown from its first 200 members to more than 2,000, and has become known for providing effective advocacy and outstanding educational programs.
+Thousands of residents and visitors come to Pasadena every year now to experience our historic city, attend architectural tours, celebrate on the Colorado Street Bridge, or immerse themselves in the Arts & Crafts Movement.
+Our advocacy efforts have protected neighborhoods, designated more than 2,000 buildings, and strengthened local preservation policy, ordinances and codes.

-Looking back, we chose one important issue or accomplishment from each year between 1977 and 2011 to illustrate the programs and projects undertaken through the years and provide a snapshot of the many and varied challenges Pasadena Heritage has faced.
+Looking back, we chose one important issue or accomplishment from each year to illustrate the programs and projects undertaken through the years and provide a snapshot of the many and varied challenges Pasadena Heritage has faced.

 The first place Pasadena Heritage nominated to the National Register of Historic Places was the Civic Center, which included City Hall, the Central Library, the Civic Auditorium, the former YMCA and YWCA, and several other buildings that were part of the 1923 Bennett Plan.